c4cs/c4cs.github.io/_lectures/w18/week12.markdown

 $ cd <projectdir>
 $ python3 -m venv env
 ```

+---

+# Creating an installable python package

+## Per-project Actions

 2. Add a `setup.py` to your project
 ```python
 from setuptools import setup